mstump/learning-cascalog/README.markdown

-My notes from learning cascalog
+My notes from learning cascalog.
+This code represents a snapshot in time of my learning process, I do not claim to know what I'm doing.
+In fact I fully expect there to be errors both in code and understanding.